rits1309/cloudfront_encrypt_decrypt/README.md

 Then, select **Viewer Request**
 <img src="/doc/DeploytoEDGE02.png" alt="cloudfront arn" />

-## Note:AWS KMS should have permissions to encrypt and decrypt.
+*Note: AWS KMS should have permissions to encrypt and decrypt.*

 ### 8. End-to-End Tests